bahmann/dsmplatina/README.md

 -
 Systemless Way of Enabling DualSpeaker/PseudoStereo SoundMod for (XiaomiMI8Lite) code name Platina.
-Activate the Earpiece to produce pseudo stereo effect This mod is compatible with any rom with android 9.0 Pie (Xiaomi.eu stable/beta, global stable/beta, revolutionOS)
+Activate the Earpiece to produce pseudo stereo effect, and increase speaker volume.
+This mod is compatible with any rom with android 9.0 Pie (Xiaomi.eu stable/beta, global stable/beta, revolutionOS)